 The technological advancement of diagnostic sonography has been incredibly beneficial for the medical field.
-Diagnostic Medical Sonographers use sound waves at high frequencies to produce high-resolution images for physicians to visualize the body’s internal organs, muscles and joints, providing more accuracy when determining a patient's condition and course of treatment.
+Diagnostic Medical Sonographers use sound waves at high frequencies to produce high-resolution images for physicians to visualize the body’s internal organs, muscles, and joints, providing more accuracy when determining a patient's condition and course of treatment.
 One of the more popular uses of this technology is obstetric sonography, which allows doctors, along with expectant parents, to see the fetus as it develops and to monitor for abnormalities or health complications in the developing child.
 Students completing the program are eligible to take the ARRT - American Registry of Radiologic Technologist and the ARDMS (American Registry of Diagnostic Medical Sonography) registry exams in Diagnostic Medical Sonography.
-See the program mission statement.
+See the program mission below.

 Note: Students with appropriate credits to qualify for an A.A.S. degree in General Technology may graduate with an A.A.S. in General Technology, with an Emphasis in Diagnostic Medical Sonography.

 The Diagnostic Medical Sonography program is a limited-access program.
 All applicants must meet weighted admission requirements by May 15 to be considered for the program.
 However, meeting admission requirements does not guarantee acceptance into the DMS program.
 Students with the highest scores will receive admission to the program.
 A waiting list of applicants will not be maintained for future admission.
 An applicant who receives notification that he/she was not admitted to the program must resubmit the Diagnostic Medical Sonography Application by the program application deadline date to be considered for admission to the next available class.
 Program admissions application is available above under admissions information.